SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

    set of roots and will not be deleted.

-   If *tau* is not :c:macro:`NULL`, then all the elements *tau[0 ... ntau-1]* are added to the set of root will not be deleted.
+   If *tau* is not :c:macro:`NULL`, then all the elements *tau[0 ... ntau-1]* are added to the set of roots and will not be deleted.

    If *keep_named* is non-zero (i.e., true) then all the terms and types accessible via the symbol tables are also preserved.
 See :ref:`names_api`.